sx-tane/tourii/note.md

       - [X] Check is the properties for model route is enough

 ## 2025-06-02
-- [ ] Animation for Model Route Selection Page
+- [X] Animation for Model Route Selection Page
       - [X] Make the animation expand work
       - [X] Only Image Expand and not word expand
       - [X] Fix the Route Card first
       - [X] Create Location Info

 ## 2025-06-03
-- [ ] Navigation Banner to change the route card
+- [X] Navigation Banner to change the route card

+## 2025-06-04
 - [ ] Phone Size
 - [ ] Release PR